subiabre/beacon-server/README.md

 ```

 ## Configuration
-beacon-server uses environment variables for configuration.
+Beacon uses environment variables for configuration.

-**Usually, you can run beacon-server without configuring**.
+**Usually, you can run beacon without configuring**.

 If you need to configure your local server, you have en example env file at `.env.example`.